OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 Debian 9
 --------------------------------------------------------------------------------

-Guacamole does not come with RDP support due to the lack of availabilituy of libfreerdp2 in Debian 9.
+Guacamole does not come with RDP support due to the lack of availability of libfreerdp2 in Debian 9.
 Hence this functionality won't be present if the front-end runs in this platform.

 Nodes Platform Notes